archesproject/arches-docs/docs/installing/installation.rst

 Then, in a second terminal, activate the virtual environment used by Arches (this is a required step).
 Then navigate to the root directory of the project. ( you should be on the same level as `package.json`) and build a frontend asset bundle::

     cd my_project/my_project
-    yarn build_development
+    npm run build_development

 If you have trouble with this step, see :ref:`Troubleshooting Frontend Builds` below.

 .. note::

-    ``yarn build_development`` creates a static frontend asset bundle.
-Any changes made to frontend files (eg. ``.js``) will not be viewable until the asset bundle is rebuilt. run ``yarn build_development`` again to update the asset bundle, or run ``yarn start`` to run an asset bundler server that will detect changes to frontend files and rebuild the bundle appropriately.
+    ``npm run build_development`` creates a static frontend asset bundle.
+Any changes made to frontend files (eg. ``.js``) will not be viewable until the asset bundle is rebuilt. run ``npm run build_development`` again to update the asset bundle, or run ``npm run start`` to run an asset bundler server that will detect changes to frontend files and rebuild the bundle appropriately.